aig-upf/pacman-contest/src/contest/CONTEST.md

 ## Getting Started

-By default, you can run a game with the simple `baselineTeam` that the staff has provided:
+By default, you can run a game with the simple `baseline_team` that the staff has provided:

 ```bash
 $ python3 capture.py